ibm-cloud-docs/containers/storage-file-vpc-apps.md

 - By default, file shares are [encrypted at rest](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#FS-encryption) with IBM-managed encryption.
 - If you choose to use encryption in-transit, you need to balance your requirements between performance and enhanced security.
 Encrypting data in-transit can have performance impacts due to the processing that is needed to encrypt and decrypt the data at the endpoints.
 - EIT is not available for Secure by Default clusters and requires you the disable outbound traffic protection in clusters 1.30 and later.
+- EIT is availabe for cluster versions 1.30 and later.
 - For more information about encryption in-transit, see [VPC Encryption in Transit](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit).